bless-ur-trap/LC-confession/README.md

 ![CleanShot 2024-09-25 at 01 27 25@2x](https://github.com/user-attachments/assets/836a6314-a11e-40e5-8412-40de2fd57a1a)

 This discord bot was proudly made with [discordjs](https://discordjs.guide/#before-you-begin) and [Mineflayer](https://github.com/PrismarineJS/mineflayer).
-Pretty quickly I got to a total of around 1600 lemons before my days of doing nothing ran out.
-Anyways, I ended up selling some of those lemons for some real life money, the final goal of this project.
-Or did I?
+Pretty quickly I got to a total of around 1700 lemons before my days of doing nothing ran out.

+# 1700 lemons, now what?
+I used some of those lems to get me and cow to p100 in prison within a week or two of the reset (with the help of some auto-mining bots of course).
+I also sold some of those lemons for real life money -- a BIG no-no. Or did I?
 I guess we will never really know.

 Again, all the above is probably fiction, who would spend so much time and effort getting fake currency?